Germany in the 17th century with delayed happiness

 Shot with strange feathers doesn't work?
 Yes, always, the whole baroque was only there to emphasize the power of power of rulers and church princes; And if you proudly present "my house - my boat - my car" today, you usually have neither built the one nor the others.

-So it was only with around a century delay in Germany, many magnificent baroque buildings that were geared towards their entire room composition to convince the audience with huge heights and lots of splendor and splendor that their secular and church rulers are incomparable and incomparably powerful.
+So it was only with around a century delay in Germany many magnificent baroque buildings that were in their entire room composition on it that the audience was convincing with huge heights and lots of splendor and splendor that their secular and church rulers are incomparably powerful.

 This audience admired for a while, but then had enough.
-The baroque architecture not only delighted, but also reminded the viewer constantly and vehemently and in many details that it was compensable and that he had to regret how quickly his time would be over.
+The baroque architecture not only delighted, but also reminded the viewer constantly and vehemently and in many details that it was transient and he had to regret how quickly his time would be over.

 Photography by Schlaier [GFDL or CC BY-SA 3.0], via Wikimedia Commons